 We may collect information about individuals and real estate property through public databases, such as property ownership and tax records maintained by state, local and county agencies.

-3. LEGAL BASES FOR OUR PROCESSING OF PERSONAL INFORMATION
+3. LEGAL BASIS FOR OUR PROCESSING OF PERSONAL INFORMATION

-Certain laws, including the EU General Data Protection Regulation (“GDPR”), requires that we inform applicable individuals of the legal bases for our use and other processing of personal information.
-Pursuant to the GDPR (and other relevant laws), we process personal information for the following legal bases:
+Certain laws, including the EU General Data Protection Regulation (“GDPR”), requires that we inform applicable individuals of the legal basis for our use and other processing of personal information.
+Pursuant to the GDPR (and other relevant laws), we collect, use and otherwise process personal information for the following legal basis: